scarlson1/typesense-dashboard/README.md

 A dashboard to manage self hosted or local [Typesense](https://typesense.org/) instances.

-Reference the [Typesense installation docs](https://typesense.org/docs/guide/install-typesense.html) to set up a new cluster.
+Reference the [Typesense docs](https://typesense.org/docs/guide/install-typesense.html) to set up a new cluster.

 ## Usage